DhruvKumar-changer/Rag-Based-AI-Teaching-Assistant-/Readme.md

 Move all your videos files to the videos folder.

 ## Step 2 - Convert to mp3
-Convert all the vvideos files to mp3 by running video_to_mp3
+Convert all the videos files to mp3 by running video_to_mp3

 ## Step 3 - Convert mp3 to json
 Convert all the mp3 files to json by running mp3_to_json